 Why Diversity in Defence Matters Now More Than Ever - ‘Voices of the Future: Young Women Shaping the AUKUS Discourse’ Panel Event

 In recent years, diversity and inclusion have been at the forefront of political and defence dialogues.
 However, while efforts have increased representation of women and other traditionally marginalised communities, why are these groups still facing the same oppression?
-Systemic barriers deeply rooted in patriarchy continue to undermine true gender equity and clearly, representation alone is not enough.
-Instead, it must be accompanied with dismantling longstanding structural inequalities.

 WIIS-A: Meet the Expert Q&A with Shata Shetty